5 Ways To To Stop Milk Production If Not Breastfeeding

 Not going cold turkey with weaning is our recommendation.
 Gradual weaning helps your breasts adjust better and prevents the risk of severe engorgement and mastitis.

-However, if you have to stop breastfeeding abruptly, then one of the methods mentioned above might help you to stop milk production if not breastfeeding.
-Always make sure to discuss your case with your doctor or lactation consultant.
+However, if you have to stop breastfeeding suddenly, then one of the above methods may help you stop breastfeeding.
+Also, if you want to stop with a baby breastfeeding product, Mommed has several breast pumps to choose from, such as breast pump cordless, double electric breast pump and Silicone breast pump.
+Note, always discuss your situation with your doctor or lactation consultant.
 They know what is best for you.
-Follow their guidelines closely, and you shall see the result soon.
+Follow their guidelines closely and you will see results soon.